Mariam1341/Library-Management-System-CODE81/README.md

 ---

+## 🎯 Design Choices

+### 📊 Database Design
+- **Books & Authors (Many-to-Many):**
+  A book can have multiple authors and an author can write multiple books, so we created a join table `BOOK_AUTHORS` instead of adding a single `author` column in `BOOKS`.

+- **Categories (Hierarchical Structure):**
+  Each category has a `parent_id` (nullable) to allow sub-categories.
+This supports multi-level classification like *Fiction → Science Fiction → Space Opera*.

+- **Publishers (One-to-Many):**
+  Each book has a single publisher, modeled as a foreign key in `BOOKS`.

+- **Members vs. System Users:**
+  We separated `MEMBERS` (borrowers) from `SYSTEM_USERS` (admins, librarians, staff).
+  - Members are library clients, they don’t log in.
+  - System users authenticate and have roles with different permissions.

+- **Borrowing Transactions:**
+  A dedicated table tracks which member borrowed which book, when it was borrowed, due date, return date, and which system user processed the transaction.

+- **Password Storage:**
+  User passwords are stored hashed using BCrypt, never in plain text.

+---

+### 🏛️ Software Architecture Design
+- **Layered Architecture:**
+  - **Controller → Service → Repository → Entity/DTO**
+  This separation of concerns makes the system easier to maintain, test, and extend.

+- **DTO + MapStruct:**
+  We used DTOs to decouple API responses from database entities.
+MapStruct auto-generates mappers, avoiding manual boilerplate code.

+- **Lombok:**
+  Used to reduce boilerplate (getters, setters, constructors, builders).

+- **Spring Security (Basic Auth):**
+  Implemented Basic Auth as requested in the task, with role-based access control (RBAC) for Admin, Librarian, and Staff.

+- **Role Separation:**
+  - **Admin:** Manage system users (create/update/delete staff & librarians).
+  - **Librarian:** Manage books, categories, authors, publishers, and transactions.
+  - **Staff:** Manage members and borrowing/return operations.

+- **Activity Logging with AOP:**
+  Instead of adding logging manually in every service, we used Spring AOP with custom annotations to automatically log create/update/delete/borrow/return operations.

+---

 ## 🗄 Database Schema & ERD

 The system follows a normalized relational database schema to ensure data consistency and scalability.